kuldeep0753/kuldeep0753/README.md

-- 👋 Hi, I’m @kuldeep0753
+- 👋 Hi, I’m Kuldeep Singh
-- 👀 I’m interested in frontend development.
+- 👀 I’m interested in frontend development (ReactJs).
 - 🌱 I’m currently learning HTML CSS and Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me kushwaha0753kuldeep@gmail.com

 <!---
 kuldeep0753/kuldeep0753 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.